 Seldin Intern Chart Conference

-Exclusive to interns, this weekly conference is led at Parkland Hospital by David H. Johnson, M.D. (our current Chair of Internal Medicine), Salahuddin Kazi, M.D. (our Residency Program Director), and Carlos Girod, M.D. (our Vice Chair of Internal Medicine).
+Exclusive to interns, this weekly conference is led at Parkland Hospital by David H. Johnson, M.D. (our former Chair of Internal Medicine), Salahuddin Kazi, M.D. (our Residency Program Director), and Carlos Girod, M.D. (our Vice Chair of Internal Medicine).
 These conferences focus on the art of differential diagnosis and provide valuable time with some of the giants in medical education.
 The conference is named in honor of Dr. Donald Seldin who led the conference for years and is considered the Father of UT Southwestern medicine.